Logo

 In May 2002, a wax figure of Teresa Teng was unveiled at Madame Tussauds Hong Kong.

-Teresa Teng was considered to be one of the biggest singers in the world in her heyday of the 1970s and 1980s, with a wide repertoire of multilingual songs.
+Teresa Teng emerged as one of the biggest singers in the world in her heyday of the 1970s and 1980s, with many considering her the most famous Asian popstar of her time.

-Teresa Teng is credited by some as an enlightener and a pioneer of Chinese vocal performance art and modern popular music.
+Teresa Teng is credited by some as an enlightener and a pioneer of Chinese vocal performance art and modern popular music, opening up the performance paths of modern Chinese pop singers and enlightening the artistic dreams of many later musicians and cultural people.

 Teresa Teng blended traditional Chinese folk music with Western pop and jazz, opening the doors to the musical creations of later generations.